mathewmeenu10/smartphone-analysis-Rprogramming/readme.md

 install.packages("knitr")

 Project Structure
-smartphone_analysis.Rmd: The main R Markdown file containing the analysis and visualizations. smartphones.csv: The CSV file containing the smartphone dataset.
+- smartphone_analysis.Rmd: The main R Markdown file containing the analysis and visualizations.
+- smartphones.csv: The CSV file containing the smartphone dataset.
-README.md: This README file.
+- README.md: This README file.

-Running the Analysis
+## Running the Analysis
 Open smartphone_analysis.Rmd in RStudio.
-Execute the code chunks by clicking the Run button within each chunk or by placing your cursor inside the chunk and pressing Ctrl+Shift+Enter.
+Execute the code chunks by clicking the Run button within each chunk or by placing your cursor inside the chunk.
 To generate the PDF report, click the Knit button or press Ctrl+Shift+K.

 Data Analysis Steps
 Loading and Inspecting Data: